-No particle network with vibration, no light, no gravity, no time, etc.
+No thread network with vibration, no light, no gravity, no time, etc.

-The speed of light is the speed vibrations travel through the particle network (of threads) and that is actually not very fast.
+The speed of light is the speed vibrations travel through the thread network (of threads) and that is actually not very fast.

 The only reason we think it is fast is because we are completely immersed in the network, our brains are using (working at) the same speed and everything is proportional.